imjoseangel/sandbox/kubernetes/netdebug/README.md

 ![DNS response](./files/DNS-example.com-IP.png)

-### The 3 Way Handshaking (SYN ACK)
+### The 3 Way Handshaking (SYN-ACK)

 Reflected in the next three lines (in *green*).

-Before a client and a server can exchange data (payload), the client and server must established a TCP connection.
-This is done via the TCP 3 way handshake.
+Before a client and a server can exchange data (payload), the client and server must establish a TCP connection.
+This is done via the TCP 3-way handshake.

 **SYN** - The client sends a SYN (Synchronize) packet to the server.
-**SYN ACK**- The server sends a SYN ACK (Synchronize Acknowledge) packet to the client.
+**SYN ACK**- The server sends a SYN-ACK (Synchronize Acknowledge) packet to the client.
 **ACK** - The client sends an ACK (Acknowledge) packet to the server.

 In the image, we can find it after the DNS request.